 In 2004 they set up The Blackden Trust to preserve the ancient site on which they live which has been occupied for ten thousand years and the two medieval houses which now stand on it.
 The trust offers courses on a fascinating variety of things relevant to the house.
 Last year I went to one on Tudor herbs and spices and this year I am tempted by the one on Poetry and Place in the 17th Century.

 There are also tours of the Old Medicine House, an ancient timberframed building which the Garners rescued from destruction forty years ago.
 It is a compelling, beautiful, magical place where the breath of the past sighs like someone standing just over your shoulder, their presence felt but just out of sight.

-I am the Treasurer to the Trust which is why it is here on my blog.
+I was for some years the Treasurer to the Trust which is why it is here on my blog.
 It is a fascinating thing to use my professional experience for such a different cause after a lifetime dealing with multinational corporations.